shefben/php_html2img_ext/README.md

 echo "Image saved to out.png\n";
 ```

-Ensure the extension is loaded:
+Ensure the extension is loaded and run the sample script:

 ```bash
 php -dextension=html2img.so run_sample.php
 ```

-You can also convert files directly from the command line:
+You can also convert files directly from the command line using `html2img_cli.php`:

 ```bash
 php -dextension=html2img.so demos/html2img_cli.php input.html output.png png